Lier, Norway: Geography

 Lier borders to the municipalities of Asker, Bærum, Drammen, Modum and Hole.
 It includes the villages of Lierbyen, Sylling, Sjåstad, Nøste, Gullaug, Lierskogen, and Tranby.

 Lier is thought of as a "green lung" for Norway's capital, Oslo, with its vast number of fields and apple trees.
-It is also famous for its agricultural products as strawberries and vegetables.
+It is also famous for its agricultural products, such as strawberries and vegetables.

 The Gilhusodden Nature Preserve is home of many different bird species.
 The area is also used for recreation, especially swimming and sunbathing, with its long, shallow beach.